evkx/evkx.github.io/content/technology/suspension/_index.md

 ---
 title: Suspension
 linktitle: Suspension
-description: The suspension is one of the most important parts of a EV drivetrain.
-EVKX.net gives you all details.
+description: The suspension is one of the essential parts of an EV drivetrain.
+Again, EVKX.net gives you all details.
 weight: 2
 ---
 <!-- markdownlint-disable MD033 -->

-## What is the purpose of suspension
+## What is the purpose of suspension?

 A suspension system has two primary purposes